LycheeOrg/LycheeOrg.github.io/docs/installation.md

 ### Configuration

-#### Public Directory
+#### Directory Permissions

-After installing Lychee, configure your web server's root to be the `public` directory.
-The `index.php` in this directory serves as the interface for all HTTP requests to Lychee's API.
+Directories within the `storage` and the `bootstrap/cache` directories must be writable by your web server or Lychee will not run.
+Additionally, `public/uploads`, `public/dist` and `public/sym` need to be writable to upload files, customise the CSS and utilise [symbolic links](https://lycheeorg.github.io/docs/settings.html#symbolic-link) respectively.

+#### Application Settings

+The main directory should contain a `.env` file.
+Normally, Composer will have copied this file for you while installing the dependencies.
+If the `.env` file does not exist, then you should copy `.env.example` to a new file named `.env` now.
 Note that the `.env` file should **not** be exposed online as it contains the encryption key used for cookies as well as database credentials.

-#### Configuration Files
-All of the configuration files for Lychee are stored in the `config` directory.
-Each option is documented, so feel free to look through the files and get familiar with the options available to you.

-#### Directory Permissions
-After installing Lychee, you need to configure some permissions.
-Directories within the `storage` and the `bootstrap/cache` directories should be writable by your web server or Lychee will not run.
-Additionaly `public/uploads`, `public/dist` and `public/sym` need to be writable to upload files, customise the CSS and utilise [symbolic links](https://lycheeorg.github.io/docs/settings.html#symbolic-link) respectively.

-#### Copy configuration file
-If you have not copied the `.env.example` file to a new file named `.env`, you should do that now.

-#### Application Key
+##### Application Key
-The next thing you should do after installing Lychee is set your application key to a random string.
-This is easily done by using the `php artisan key:generate` command.

-If you don't want to use this command and set the key yourself, this string should be 32 characters long and can be set in the `.env` environment file.
+The `.env` file contains the setting `APP_KEY` which holds your application key.
+Normally, Composer sets this key for you while installing the dependencies.

-**If the application key is not set, your user sessions and other encrypted data will not be secure!**
+If the key is not set, Lychee will not work.
+Then, you can use the `php artisan key:generate` command to set the application key to a random value.

+##### URL

+The variable `APP_URL` inside `.env` must be set to the external URL by which the `public/` folder is accessible.
+This setting must match the configuration of your web server (see below).

-#### Additional Configuration
+##### Additional Configuration

-Lychee needs almost no other configuration out of the box.
-You are free to get started developing!
-However, you may wish to review the `config/app.php` file and its documentation.
-It contains some options that aren't included from `.env` that you may wish to change according to your installation.
+The default `.env` file provides usable settings out of the box.

-You may also want to configure a few additional components of Lychee in `.env`, such as:
+You may want to configure a few additional components of Lychee, such as:

 - Cache
 - Database
 - Session

+They are documented in the `.env.example` file, which may have been copied into your `.env`.
+They are also listed on the [configuration](configuration.html) page.

+##### Advanced Configuration (Dangerous)

+Some advanced options cannot be configured through the `.env` file.
+If you really need to change them, look in the `config/` directory.

+**If you don't know what they're doing, do not change them.**

 ## Web Server Configuration

 ### General

+Configure your web server to make the `public` directory accessible via a URL.
+This could be the root of your web server (short and convenient) or, if you prefer, a subpath such as `photos`.
+The `index.php` in this directory serves as the interface for all HTTP requests to Lychee's API.
+The configuration option `APP_URL` of Lychee must be set accordingly (see above).

+> {note} Do not expose the top level directory of Lychee with your web server!
+This would allow public access to internal files like the application code and the `.env` file which contains sensitive information like the database credentials!

 It is also strongly recommended to serve Lychee over TLS.
 You may wish to consider [Let's Encrypt](https://letsencrypt.org/) for certificates and [Mozilla's SSL Configuration Generator](https://ssl-config.mozilla.org/) for server configuration examples.

 ### Apache